-Black Sea navy HQ hit in Crimea missile attack, one dead: Russia
+Ukrainian missile hits Russian navy headquarters in Crimea, one missing

 Both France and the United Kingdom, however, have supplied Kyiv’s forces with the weapons.

-As part of the increasingly frequent barrages on Crimea, Ukraine said earlier this week it had struck a military airfield near the town of Saky.
+As part of the increasingly frequent barrages on Crimea, Ukraine said earlier this week it had attacked a military airfield near the town of Saky.

 A source in Ukraine’s SBU security service said there were at least a dozen warplanes and Pantsir missile defence systems at the airfield when the attack took place.